haomeng797-ship-it/types-without-taxa/README.md

 The point is methodological.
 Change one routine setting, the covariance assumption, and the number of types found slides from one to ten.
-Held against the matched null and a set of preregistered criteria, none of the three instruments shows separated categories.
-Personality is just where I try the test out.
+Held against the matched null and a set of preregistered criteria, none of the three instruments shows separated categories,and the test gives the same verdict whichever clustering engine you plug in.
+Personality is just where I where I tried the test out.
 The test is the thing I'd want others to pick up and use.

 **Author:** Miura Meng